blbcava/blbcava/README.md

 ## 🚀 About Me

-- 📊 Specialist in financial derivatives, market analysis, economic forecasting, and statistical modeling.
+- 📊 Specialist in financial derivatives, time series forecasting, macroeconometrics, and statistical modeling.
+- 🎓 PhD Student at FGV-EESP, researching macroeconometrics.
 - 💹 Experience in the financial sector, focusing on investments, risk, and macroeconomics.
 - 🐍 Programming in Python for data analysis, process automation, and machine learning.
 - 📚 Interest in artificial intelligence applied to finance and economics.